kbladin/KalleWheel/README.md

 #### Download extension

-Download the zxp file from the addon page, or from the release page on github, then follow the OS specific steps.
-To install a specific version from github, e.g. for beta testing, clone the repository and copy the KalleWheel folder.
+Download the .zxp file from the addon page, or from the release page on github, then follow the OS specific steps.
+To install a specific version from github, e.g. for beta testing, clone the repository and copy the com.kalle.KalleWheel folder.
 This folder should be placed in the extensions folder specified below for the given OS.

 #### Manual installation on Mac OS

 * Rename the .zxp file to .zip.
 * Unzip the zip file.
 Some people report that they must use Stuffit Expander to unzip it as the OS X utility does not work for them.
-    If the extension was downloaded from github, the corresponding folder is the KalleWheel folder.
+    If the extension was downloaded from github, the corresponding folder is the com.kalle.KalleWheel folder.
 * In Finder Menu choose go->go to folder and enter the following folder name: `~/Library/Application Support/Adobe/CEP/extensions`
 * Move the folder from the previous step into this folder.
 * Open a terminal window and execute the following command: `defaults write com.adobe.CSXS.4 PlayerDebugMode 1` (This will tell Adobe programs to also run extensions that are installed in this manual way).
     Note, the 4 in com.adobe.CSXS.4 corresponds to the CSXS version of the program.
 For different versions of the software, a different number is needed.
 For reference to the latest version to update, all com.adobe.CSXS plist files can be found under `~/Library/Preferences/`
-* After the plist file has been updated, read the file by, in the teminal, running `defaults read com.adobe.CSXS.9`
+* After the plist file has been updated, read the file by, in the teminal, running `defaults read com.adobe.CSXS.4` or equivalent
 * Then restart Photoshop.
 The extension should be found under Windwow -> Extensions

 #### Manual installation on Windows